quicwg/multipath/draft-ietf-quic-multipath.md

 The multipath extensions to QUIC proposed in this document enable the simultaneous utilization of different paths to exchange non-probing QUIC frames for a single connection.
-This contrasts with the base QUIC protocol {{QUIC-TRANSPORT}} that includes a connection migration mechanism that selects only one path to exchange such frames.
+This contrasts with the base QUIC protocol {{QUIC-TRANSPORT}} that includes a connection migration mechanism that selects only one path at a time to exchange such frames.

 A multipath QUIC connection starts with a QUIC handshake as a regular QUIC connection.
 See further {{nego}}.